seek-oss/sku/docs/docs/multi-language.md

 ### Translation Syncing

-sku can be used to synchronize your translations to and from .
+sku can be used to synchronize your translations to and from Phrase.

 Phrase syncing requires two environment variables to be set: `PHRASE_PROJECT_ID` and `PHRASE_API_TOKEN`.